 Why you can’t use registration data to directly contact an individual:

 There have been two laws passed by the United States that ban using registration data to contact individuals.
 The Driver’s Privacy Protection Act (DPPA) was enacted to protect the personal information of drivers collected by the state DMVs.
 The other law that has been enforced is the Shelby Amendment.
 This amendment requires states to obtain a driver’s consent before giving out any personal information.
+In the industry, this is sometimes called “personally identifiable information” or “PII.”
 This means the data cannot be used to contact owners, and we therefore do not provide owner information in our registration data.
 This covers name, address, where the vehicle was purchased, and VIN.
 The most we can include about an owner is their age, gender, ethnicity and income.
 If it is important to directly reach your audience, the only option would be automotive mailing list data.

 Conclusion: using automotive “big data”